 - baby spinach - I like using baby spinach because it’s tender and wilts down easily.
 You can also use kale, just be sure to remove the stems before using it.

-- heavy cream – this is what makes this hearty Italian white bean soup rich, creamy and dreamy!
+- heavy cream - this is what makes transforms this Tuscan style white bean soup with spinach and sausage into a bowl that's rich, creamy and dreamy!

 How to make Italian White Bean Soup

 Step 1: Brown your sausage.
 Grab your favorite soup pot - I used my Dutch oven.
 Seriously, if you haven’t invested in one of these pots, Christmas is coming!

 Cook the sausage over medium heat, breaking it up as it cooks.
 Once it’s in bite size, cooked pieces, transfer it to a paper towel covered plate.
 The towel will help absorb excess oil while we prepare the rest of our soup.